triptyy03/ML-and-LLM-Mental-Health-Project/README.md

-# Mental Health Disorder Diagnosis using Machine Learning & AI
+# Mental Health Disorder Diagnosis using Machine Learning & LLM

 ## 📌 Project Overview
 This project aims to bridge the gap between clinical psychology and artificial intelligence by developing a diagnostic pipeline for mental health disorders.
 Using a dataset of patient symptoms, the project implements **Binary Classification** (Screening: Normal vs. Disorder) and **Multiclass Classification** (Diagnosis: Normal, Bipolar Type-1, Bipolar Type-2, and Depression).

-We compare traditional Machine Learning (LR, KNN, RF) with Deep Learning (ANN) and explore the reasoning capabilities of Large Language Models (LLMs).
+We compare traditional Machine Learning (LR, KNN, RF)  and explore the reasoning capabilities of Large Language Models (LLMs).

 ## 📊 Dataset Description
 The dataset consists of patient records with several clinical features: